David Demaine

-David Demaine (born 7 May 1942) is a footballer who played as a winger in the Football League for Tranmere Rovers and Southport.
+David Demaine (7 May 1942 – 19 May 2025) was an English footballer who played as a winger in the Football League for Tranmere Rovers and Southport.

 In 1965, he played in the Eastern Canada Professional Soccer League with Toronto Roma for two seasons.
-The remainder of the 1966 season he played in the American Soccer League with Hartford Soccer Club, and later with New York Ukrainians in the German-American Soccer League.
+The remainder of the 1966 season, he played in the American Soccer League with Hartford Soccer Club, and later with New York Ukrainians in the German-American Soccer League.

 In 1967, he played in the National Professional Soccer League with the Toronto Falcons.
 In 1970, he played in the National Soccer League with the Toronto White Eagles.

+Demaine died in Colombia on 19 May 2025, at the age of 83.